Ronitt272/Car-CRUD-Application/README.md

 A pure backend Car CRUD Application created with Nodejs, MongoDB and Expressjs.

 Four different endpoints created to:
-1. create details of a car
+1. Create details of a car
-2. retrieve/read details of a car
+2. Retrieve/Read details of a car
-3. update details of a car
+3. Update details of a car
-4. delete details of a car
+4. Delete details of a car